thermseekr/esp-24v-16ch/README.md

 # ESP-24V-16ch
-ESP32 based board with 16x 24 VDC inputs and 16x 24VDC outputs for external actuators.
+ESP32 based board with 16x 24 VDC inputs and 16x 24 VDC outputs for external actuators.

 The dimensions are chosen so the board can be mounted on a PCB DIN rail holder from the Brazilian manufacturer Metaltex, check [here](https://www.metaltex.com.br/produtos/componentes/suportes/sp7-suporte-para-montagem-de-placa-de-circuito-impresso-em-trilho-din) for details.